-Prior, publicly-available work has been rather limited and has largely focused on computing uncertainty estimates of pressure and temperature based on the number of sensors, rather than on an approximation of the flow-field itself \cite{saravanmuttoo1990h}.
-Bonham et al.~\cite{bonham2017combination} state that, for compressors, at least seven measurements are required in the radial direction, and at least five measurements in the circumferential direction to resolve the flow.
+While publicly-available work in the areas of measurement metrology \cite{saravanmuttoo1990h}, \cite{sae2017}, averaging \cite{cumpsty2006averaging, greitzer_tan_graf_2004}, and spatial field approximation \cite{seshadri2019a}, \cite{seshadri2019b} are prevalent, there is no unifying framework for these related concerns.
+In other words, there is no established workflow that stems from measurements to spatial field approximation to averaging, whilst rigorously accounting for all the sources of uncertainties.
+There are isolated estimates of uncertainties tailored for specific cases.
+For instance, \cite{bonham2017combination} state that, for compressors, at least seven measurements are required in the radial direction, and at least five measurements in the circumferential direction to resolve the flow.
 This is a heuristic, based on the negligible change in isentropic efficiency if more measurements are taken.
 It should be noted that this assessment is not based on a spatial model, but rather on experimental observations for a compressor with an inlet stagnation temperature of 300 Kelvin and a polytropic efficiency of 85$\%$ at three different pressure ratios.
 In other words, it is difficult to generalise this across all compressors.